Legal situation for foreign buyers in Sri Lanka

 Between Ambalangoda and Hikkaduwa you find some nice beaches, but the disadvantage here is the fact that they all are located next to the Galle Road.
 Only Balapitiya has beach property off the noisy traffic.

-Close to Hikkaduwa, but not so popular are the villages south of Hikkaduwa, particularly Dodanduwa and Rathgama with the large lagoon there.
+Close to Hikkaduwa, but not so popular, are the villages further south, particularly Dodanduwa and Rathgama with the large lagoon there.

 Between Hikkaduwa and Galle you find still few foreign investments.
-Early movers are seen like the famous boutique hotel Aditiya in Rathgama - others will definitely follow.
-Advantage of the area: some beach spots off Galle Road.
+Early movers would be places like the famous boutique hotel Aditiya in Rathgama - others have followed their example.
+Advantage of the area: still there are some beach spots off Galle Road.

 Galle / Unawatuna / Thalpe / Kogalla